yasahi-hpc/P3-miniapps/doc/heat3d.md

     }
   }
 ```
 We need to access the data through `mdspan` in the accelerated region.
+Which can be accessed by the `mdspan()` method.

 ## Parallel operations
 Since the multi-dimensional parallel operations are not fully supported before cartesian-product in c++23,